mozilla/uniffi-rs/docs/manual/src/udl/ext_types_external.md

 # Declaring External Types

-*Note: The facility described in this document is not yet available for all foreign language bindings.*

 It is possible to use types defined by UniFFI in an external crate.
 For example, let's assume that you have an existing crate named `demo_crate` with the following UDL: